Samer-Ismael/Jawaker-YOLO/README.md

    - Open your web browser and navigate to `localhost:5001`.
    - View the status updates to see which cards have been detected and which are still remaining.

-## Customization

-The Card Detection App can be customized to suit your specific needs.
-Here are some potential areas for customization:

-- **Training Data**: You can train the object detection model on a custom dataset to improve accuracy and recognize additional card types.

-- **User Interface**: Customize the user interface to display additional information or provide interactive features.

-- **Integration**: Integrate the app with other systems or applications to automate game tracking or provide additional functionality.

 ## Contributing